Built-in Plugin

 Configuration Examples

-- Generate changelog and automatically update the release description
+- Generate changelog and automatically update Release description:

 $: